-In a Kubernetes cluster, the master nodes run services that are required to control the Kubernetes cluster.
-In OpenShift Container Platform, the master machines are the control plane.
+In a Kubernetes cluster, the control plane nodes run services that are required to control the Kubernetes cluster.
+In OpenShift Container Platform, the control plane machines are the control plane.
 They contain more than just the Kubernetes services for managing the OpenShift Container Platform cluster.
-Because all of the machines with the control plane role are master machines, the terms master and control plane are used interchangeably to describe them.
-Instead of being grouped into a MachineSet, master machines are defined by a series of standalone machine API resources.
-Extra controls apply to master machines to prevent you from deleting all master machines and breaking your cluster.
+Because all of the machines with the control plane role are control plane machines, the terms master and control plane are used interchangeably to describe them.
+Instead of being grouped into a machine set, control plane machines are defined by a series of standalone machine API resources.
+Extra controls apply to control plane machines to prevent you from deleting all control plane machines and breaking your cluster.

-Services that fall under the Kubernetes category on the master include the API server, etcd, controller manager server, and HAProxy services.
+Services that fall under the Kubernetes category on the master include the Kubernetes API server, etcd, the Kubernetes controller manager, and the Kubernetes scheduler.

-The Kubernetes API server validates and configures the data for Pods, Services, and replication controllers.
-It also provides a focal point for cluster’s shared state.
+The Kubernetes API server validates and configures the data for pods, services, and replication controllers.
+It also provides a focal point for the shared state of the cluster.

 etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the specified state.

-The Controller Manager Server watches etcd for changes to objects such as replication, namespace, and serviceaccount controller objects, and then uses the API to enforce the specified state.
+The Kubernetes controller manager watches etcd for changes to objects such as replication, namespace, and service account controller objects, and then uses the API to enforce the specified state.
 Several such processes create a cluster with one active leader at a time.

-Some of these services on the master machines run as systemd services, while others run as static Pods.
+Some of these services on the control plane machines run as systemd services, while others run as static pods.

 Systemd services are appropriate for services that you need to always come up on that particular system shortly after it starts.
-For master machines, those include sshd, which allows remote login.
+For control plane machines, those include sshd, which allows remote login.
 It also includes services such as: